 Green cleaning means being more selective in your choice of cleaning products.
-Seeking out products which contain less toxic chemicals and that are kinder to people, and the planet.
+Seeking out green cleaning products which contain less toxic chemicals and that are kinder to people, and the planet.

 But, how can you tell which cleaning products contain less chemicals?

 This can sometimes be difficult.
 There is a lot of greenwashing in the industry.
-Products marked as eco friendly and natural are not necessarily as eco friendly as their name suggests.
+Many conventional cleaning products marked as eco friendly and natural are not necessarily as eco friendly as their name suggests.
 To properly evaluate chemicals and their toxicity is hard for someone not specialised in the area.
 And even harder when not all ingredients are listed.